justinrummel/jr.com-mm/_posts/2011-06-29-smime-email-certificates-in-depth.md

     - Lion
     - OSX
     - S/MIME
 excerpt: "We have discussed the basics of S/MIME in my post [What Is S/MIME Email and Why Should I Be Using It]({{ site.url }}/what-is-smime-email-and-why-should-i-be-using-it/), and from the last article [Acquiring a S/MIME Certificate for Free]({{ site.url }}/acquiring-a-smime-certificate-for-free/) you should have your S/MIME certificate installed.
-Now lets get into some more technical aspects of S/MIME."
+Now let's get into some more technical aspects of S/MIME."
 header:
     image: /assets/images/lion-OG-Header.jpg     # Twitter (use 'overlay_image')
     overlay_image: /assets/images/lion-OG-Header.jpg       # Article header at 2048x768